neelansh/2048/README.md

 this is a 2048 game clone:

-game made with help of materilize and jquery it also saves state of the game on players local storage of browser
+game made with help of materilize and jquery it also saves instance of the game on local storage of the browser